Amount

 General regulation:

-It is the result of dividing the amount of the worker's contribution basis in the month prior to the one in which the disability commences by the number of days said contribution refers to (this divisor will specifically be: 30, if the worker earns a monthly salary; 30, 31 or 28, 29 if it is a daily wage).
+It is the result of dividing the amount of the worker's contribution basis for common contingencies in the month prior to the one in which the disability commences by the number of days said contribution refers to (this divisor will specifically be: 30, if the worker has a monthly wage; 28, 29, 30 or 31, if they have a daily wage).

 In cases of employment injury or occupational sickness: